Cagrilintide Peptide Therapy

 Cagrilintide is a long-acting amylin analog that targets satiety signaling at its source.
 While the entire industry has been focused on GLP-1 medications like Semaglutide and Tirzepatide, Cagrilintide opens up an entirely separate hormonal pathway — one that controls how full you feel, how long that fullness lasts, and how quickly your stomach clears a meal.
-For patients who have plateaued, who are still battling cravings on GLP-1 therapy, or who want a more comprehensive approach to fat loss, Cagrilintide is the next frontier.
+At AgeRejuvenation's Wesley Chapel, South Tampa, Brandon, Orlando, and Winter Garden locations, Cagrilintide has become a cornerstone of advanced weight loss protocols and customized peptide protocols for patients serious about sustainable fat loss, not just short-term results.

 Brain satiety centers